X

 Privacy and Data Protection

 Different countries have different rules about how personal information should be handled.
-For example, the European Union has strict regulations under the General Data Protection Regulation (GDPR).
+For example, the European Union has strict regulations under the General Data Protection Regulation (GDPR), which outlines specific GDPR compliance requirements.
 Ensuring compliance with local laws is crucial for building trust and avoiding legal issues.

 Product Standards